-Lisa Kennedy, Fishbrain’s chief marketing officer says the data helps conservationists determine habitats where species flourish, predict reasons for decline and protect native wildlife for future generations.
+Lisa Kennelly, Fishbrain’s chief marketing officer says the data helps conservationists determine habitats where species flourish, predict reasons for decline and protect native wildlife for future generations.

 “Fishbrain users have logged more than 5.4 million catches to date,” said Ken- nedy.
 “We are encouraging users to make it a habit to log all catches, no matter how small, as this data helps to understand spatial distribution of endangered fish.”

 Even an absence of data helps to highlight a problem.
-Kennedy points to an example, “An area in Florida reported no catches.”
+Kennelly points to an example, “An area in Florida reported no catches.”
 Matching data with information from surrounding areas, biologists at Angler Active Foundation determined an entire population of spotted sea trout had moved.
-“They found habitat had been destroyed and fish had moved north, away from the fishery entirely,” Kennedy says.
+“They found habitat had been destroyed and fish had moved north, away from the fishery entirely,” Kennelly says.